Random tangled currents for $\varphi^4$: translation invariant Gibbs measures and continuity of the phase transition: Introduction

 In this article, we impose a restriction on the growth of the graph.
 We fix $o\in G$ a distinguished origin and let $B_k$ denote the ball of radius $k$ centred at $o$ with respect to the graph distance $d_G$.
-Let $G$ be a \textit{vertex-transitive graph} of polynomial growth, i.e.\ a graph for which there exists $d\geq 1$ (called the dimension of $G$) and $c,C>0$ such that, for all $k\geq 1$, \begin{equs} ck^d\leq |B_k| \leq Ck^d. \end{equs} As such, $G$ is amenable: \begin{equs} \inf_{A \subset V, |A| < \infty} \frac{|\partial A|}{|A|} = 0 \end{equs} where $\partial A = \{ x \in V\setminus A \text{ such that there exists } y \in A \text{ with } \lbrace x,y\rbrace \in E\}$ and $|\cdot|$ denotes cardinality.
-We fix $\Gamma$ a vertex-transitive subgroup of the automorphism group of $G$, denoted Aut$(G)$.
+Let $G$ be a \textit{vertex-transitive graph} of \emph{polynomial} growth, i.e.\ a graph for which there exists $d\geq 1$ (called the dimension of $G$) and $c,C>0$ such that, for all $k\geq 1$, we have $ck^d\leq |B_k|\leq Ck^d$.
+As such, $G$ is amenable: